 voms-proxy-init -noregen -rfc -ignorewarn -valid 24:00 -bits 1024 -cert /tmp/sbhat -key /tmp/sbhat -out /tmp/sbhat_proxy -voms fermilab:/fermilab/nova ... voms-proxy-info -subject -file /tmp/sbhat_proxy /DC=org/DC=cilogon/C=US/O=Fermi National Accelerator Laboratory/OU=People/CN=Shreyas Bhat/CN=UID:sbhat/CN=3664933323/CN=810124332/CN=3697910925

 No matter how many times I run this voms-proxy-init command, we only end up with three CN strings (the original proxy pulled from myproxy had two).

 So it's not the jobsub server running voms-proxy-init too many times.

-#4 Updated by Shreyas Bhat about 1 year ago
+#4 Updated by Shreyas Bhat over 1 year ago

 - % Done changed from 0 to 40

 So there are two issues here.
 One is already solved - that the DN gets overridden with a different one.
 That was solved some time ago using hash_nondefault_proxy for the mu2e jobsub group.